RonIovine/pshell/README.md

 similar functional API, usage, process interaction etc) and fully interoperable with each other at the protocol level and can be mixed and matched in any combination.

-The functions/commands are registered as function callbacks to the framework.
+The functions/commands are registered as callback functions to the framework.
 The prototype for the callback functions follow the paradigms of the `main` for each language.
 A pshell callback function can be thought of as a collection of mini `mains` within the given process that is invoked via its registered keyword.
 The arguments are passed into